 Maths is about being creative and making connections.

 Maths is about being fluent and flexible.

 Understanding mraths is much more important than how fast you are.

 The steps that you take when finding the answer are just as important as the answer itself.
 Below are details and useful information about our maths curriculum.

 At Great Bowden, we aim for all our children to develop a progressively deeper understanding of scientific concepts and knowledge.
 We want them to be curious about the world in which they live and to engage with and enjoy science, understanding its relevance to them, and life in the modern world.
 We follow the national curriculum and have mapped out scientific concepts into our curriculum topics.
 Within the science curriculum, specific skills such as setting up practical enquiries and making systematic and careful observations are taught alongside key knowledge.
 These skills are developed by observing, questioning, measuring, making and testing hypotheses, and planning and carrying out investigations.We are able to use our grounds and the local environment as an aid in the natural science work.

 Our aim is to provide a high-quality computing education which equips children to use computational thinking and creativity to understand and change the world.
 The curriculum teaches children key knowledge about how computers and computer systems work, and how they are designed and programmed.
 We also teach e-safety to ensure children understand how to use technology sensibly and safely.
-We use a scheme called Purple Mash to support teaching and learning,a scheme which ensures progression in knowledge and understanding
+We are introducing a new scheme of work in 2021 by Teach Computing.

 Design and Technology